superbrothers/kubernetes-docs/kubectl_auth_reconcile.md

       --dry-run                       If true, display results but do not submit changes -f, --filename strings              Filename, directory, or URL to files identifying the resource to reconcile.
-  -h, --help                          help for reconcile -o, --output string                 Output format.
+  -h, --help                          help for reconcile -k, --kustomize string              Process the kustomization directory.
+This flag can't be used together with -f or -R.
+  -o, --output string                 Output format.
 One of: json|yaml|name|go-template|go-template-file|template|templatefile|jsonpath|jsonpath-file.
   -R, --recursive                     Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
       --remove-extra-permissions      If true, removes extra permissions added to roles